South-View Cemetery

 South-View Cemetery is a historic African-American-founded cemetery located approximately 15 minutes from downtown Atlanta, Georgia.
 An active operational cemetery on over 100 acres of land, it is the oldest African-American cemetery in Atlanta, Georgia and the oldest African-American “non eleemosynary” corporation in the country.
-Founded in 1886, it has since served as the burial place for many leaders in the civil rights movement including Julian Bond and John Lewis.
+Founded in 1886, it has since served as the burial place for many leaders in the civil rights movement including Ruby Doris Smith-Robinson, Julian Bond, and John Lewis.
 Martin Luther King Jr. was originally buried here but was later moved to the King National Historic Park in Atlanta.

 History

 Founded February 1886, the cemetery was an effort of nine African-American businessmen including Jacob McKinley, George W. Graham, Robert Grant, Charles H. Morgan, John Render and Albert Watts, all who wanted a safe, secure place where their family members could be buried with dignity in the midst of backlash to Reconstruction..
 The State of Georgia approved its charter in April 1886.

 Albert H. Watts, grandson of co-founder Albert Watts, served as Southview Cemetery's President-Treasurer from 1977 until his death in 2001.
 Current President, Winifred Hemphill, several stockholders, Board members and members of the staff are descendants of the founders.

 The cemetery has both perpetual care and non-perpetual care areas.
 All new lots are sold with perpetual care, but many historic family plots were not.
 As a result, some portions of the cemetery have "suffered from neglect".
 A non-profit foundation was created in 2004 to raise money, conduct preservation projects and provide care for historic parts of the cemetery.

 A cell phone tour of the cemetery was created in a collaborative effort with Oakland Cemetery to provide biographical details about African Americans interred at the two cemeteries.
 Visitors can obtain a site map at the visitors center, and each of the 14 stops on the tour is marked with a granite marker.
 The visitor can call a phone number and dial each stop number as they arrive at it, to hear information.

 The cemetery celebrated its 125th anniversary in 2011, and at that time Atlanta mayor Kasim Reed gave it the city's Phoenix Award for its contributions to the city.
 For many years South-View was paid by the city of Atlanta to provide spaces for African-Americans buried at city expense.

 Two printed guidebooks to the cemetery have been published.